 • HIIT is an effective way to burn fat

 You might already know that cardio exercises are effective for fat mobilisation.
 As a pumped up and intense form of cardio, HIIT is the best exercise to engage in when your goal is to burn away stubborn fat.
 The intensity of the exercise leads to an increased rate of fat oxidation as well as excess post-exercise oxygen consumption, which occurs when your body recovers from its oxygen-deprived state during the HIIT exercise.
-During this stage, adipose tissue are broken down and converted into fuel.
+During this stage, adipose tissues are broken down and converted into fuel.

 • HIIT regulates your appetite